sdegutis/immaculatalibrary.com/app/data/snippets/2022-01-29-diversity-in-virtue-by-analogy-of-diversity-in-the-church-and-the-human-body.md

 > The work of the pilot who stands at the helm is no less necessary than that of the sailors who manage the ropes and sails.
 >
 > We must not judge of an action by the labor it requires, but by its value and the effects it produces.
 Thus, you would not say that the work of a laborer is more important in a commonwealth than that of the statesman who wisely directs the government.
+>
+> If we seriously weigh these considerations we shall learn to respect all vocations.
+We shall not reproach the hand for not being the foot, nor the foot for not being the hand.
+We shall understand the truth of the Apostle's words when he tells us that the beauty and perfection of the body result from the diversity of its members.